Bradley University: Academics

 Students without a declared major may also be admitted to the Academic Exploration Program (AEP).

-The university is also home to the Charley Steiner School of Sports Communication, the first such named school in the U.S.

-Graduate school

-Through the Graduate School, Bradley University offers Masters level graduate degrees in five of its colleges: business, communication and fine arts, education and health sciences, engineering, and liberal arts and sciences.
-Each has its own hourly requirements and varies in completion time.
-The program of physical therapy offers a Doctor of Physical Therapy degree.

-Turner School of Entrepreneurship and Innovation

 Bradley University is among the first universities in the nation to have a school of entrepreneurship and the first established as a freestanding academic unit.
 The Turner School of Entrepreneurship and Innovation is named in honor of Bob and Carolyn Turner, long-time supporters of Bradley.
 The Turners established the Robert and Carolyn Turner Center for Entrepreneurship in 2002.
-Dr. Gerald Hills, the school's founding academic executive director, received the Karl Vesper Entrepreneurship Pioneer Award in 2012 and the Babson Lifetime Award in 2011.
+Gerald Hills, the school's founding academic executive director, received the Karl Vesper Entrepreneurship Pioneer Award in 2012 and the Babson Lifetime Award in 2011.
 Hills served as the Turner Chair of Entrepreneurship until he retired in December 2014.

-Entrepreneur magazine and The Princeton Review ranked Bradley's undergraduate entrepreneurship program among the top 25 programs in the nation.

-Bradley is headquarters for the national Collegiate Entrepreneurs' Organization (CEO), with CEO student chapters at 240 universities.
+The Bradley University Department of Teacher Education and College of Education and Health Sciences is NCATE-approved.
+Bradley University's Foster College of Business is accredited by AACSB International for both business and accounting programs.

+Bradley University's Caterpillar College of Engineering and Technology maintains ABET accreditations for all four of its engineering programs (Mechanical, Electrical, Civil, and Industrial/Manufacturing).

+The university is also home to the Charley Steiner School of Sports Communication, the first such named school in the U.S. Bradley University offers Masters level graduate degrees in business, communication and fine arts, education and health sciences, engineering, and liberal arts and sciences.
+The program of physical therapy offers a Doctor of Physical Therapy degree.

 Tuition and financial aid

-As of the 2021–2022 school year, students who are enrolled full-time at Bradley University pay $35,940 for tuition.
-Students living in the residence halls on campus pay an additional $11,628 for room and board, along with a $420 activity and health fee.
-The total cost for full-time students living on campus is $47,988.
-The university offers hundreds of different scholarships and grants from numerous sources such as federal, state and private entities.
-They provide financial aid in the form of loans, work study, scholarship, and grants.
+As of the 2022–2023 school year, students who are enrolled full-time at Bradley University pay $39,248 for tuition.
+Students living in the residence halls on campus pay an additional $12,850 for room and board, along with a $432 activity and health fee.
+The total cost for full-time students living on campus is $52,530.
 Financial assistance awards are typically received by more than 85% of the university's students.